← Back

 request_path |

-The URL path of the incoming pageview request. |
+The URL path of the incoming request. |

 request_method |

-The HTTP method of the incoming pageview request (e.g. GET). |
+The HTTP method of the incoming request (e.g. GET, POST). |

 request_headers |

-The HTTP headers of the incoming pageview request, as a key-value object.
-This should at least include user-agent, referer, and any IP-related headers (e.g., x-forwarded-for). |
+The HTTP headers of the incoming request, as a key-value object.
+This should at least include user-agent, any IP-related headers (e.g. x-forwarded-for), and referer when available. |

 response_status_code |